metabrainz/design-system/guidelines/style-guidelines.md

 'Types' of places are not capitalized, unless referring to a specific place.
 For example: "I like the library" - and "I like Upper Hutt Library"

-Generally, terms are not proper nouns, so should not be capitalised.
+Generally, terms are not proper nouns, so should not be capitalized.
 Technical terms are not proper nouns.
 But if a word or term is branded as a distinct thing, treat it as a proper noun.

 #### Headings